dotnet/AspNetCore.Docs/aspnetcore/security/enforcing-ssl.md

 The preceding highlighted code:

 * Sets [HttpsRedirectionOptions.RedirectStatusCode](/dotnet/api/microsoft.aspnetcore.httpspolicy.httpsredirectionoptions.redirectstatuscode) to `Status307TemporaryRedirect`.
-Production apps may want to use `Status301MovedPermanently`.
+Production apps should call [UseHsts](#hsts).
 * Sets the HTTPS port to 5001.

 The following mechanisms set the port automatically: